rticommunity/rticonnextdds-examples/examples/connext_dds/printing_qos/README.md

 ## Example Description

+RTI Connext DDS provides you the possibility to print the following Qos objects:
+`DataReaderQos`, `DataWriterQos`, `PublisherQos`, `SubscriberQos`, `TopicQos`, `DomainParticipantQos` and `DomainParticipantFactoryQos`.
+It is possible to log all the XML or just the differences with regards to the documented defaults.

 In this example, we illustrate how to use the printing QoS APIs:

 -   In the `printing_publisher` file we demostrate how to use: